History of the Sega 32X

 Upon its original release in 1988, the Sega Mega Drive was seen as a competitive video game console and noticeably more powerful in many aspects than its major rivals, the Nintendo Entertainment System and PC Engine.
-By 1993 the roles had reversed, with consoles such as the Super NES, Neo Geo, Atari Jaguar and 3DO Interactive Multiplayer having the edge over Sega's console.
+By 1993 the roles had reversed, with consoles such as the Neo Geo, Atari Jaguar and 3DO Interactive Multiplayer having the edge over Sega's console.
 Though the Sega Mega-CD had kept some of these problems at bay, the device had not performed as well as intended, and Sega needed a new leapfrog to catch up with its rivals.

 Having experienced enormous success during the early 1990s, Sega had numerous hardware development projects underway, some using System 16 arcade technology, others being completely fresh ideas (such as the Sega VR which ultimately failed to be released).
 On January 8, 1994, Hayao Nakayama, then CEO of Sega, ordered his company to produce a new 32-bit video game console to take the company forward, the result being Project Mars, one of four 32-bit projects taking place during 1994 (the others being the Sega Saturn, Sega Jupiter and later Sega Neptune consoles).